benshabaz/hello-world/README.md

 # hello-world

-This is my first repository
+# About Me

-My name is Ben, I like sports.
+My name is Ben Shabaz, I'm currently a junior at The University of Iowa and I am a Business Analytics and Information Systems Major